Electronics Engineering Technology

 • Analysis

 For instance, a design engineer (with the aid of computer design software) might be responsible for designing a part or component for a product.
 This would involve creating very detailed specifications of the component.
-The design engineer would also be responsible for testing the component for reliability and safety, making any adjustments or corrections that are needed.
+The design engineer would also be responsible for testing the component for reliability and safety, and making any adjustments or corrections that are needed.

 The design engineer not only designs products but in many instances, they recreate designs of products that have not performed according to the specified standards.